alibstill/housing/infrastructure/README.md

-# Terraform setup
+# Infrastructre

+This folder holds the terraform configuration needed to create the resources required for this project on Google Cloud Platform.

-Before setting up terraform, make sure that you have performed the necessary manual setup see [essential_manual_setup](./00_essential_manual_setup.md).
+Before setting up terraform, make sure that you have performed the necessary manual Google Cloud setup see [essential_manual_setup](./00_essential_manual_setup.md).

 ## Quickstart